weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Convert all channels and values to lowercase
+* Internally map lowecase choice maps to camera case.
+* Internally convert all event ids to lowercase.

 * Run Sim button should work multiple times when Event Id is an empty string ** Also fix the integer intput widgest, no silly up/down buttons, allow one to type in